anilmainali/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 5. Make a recording using WebTours (after starting it).

 6. Login as "jojo" with password "bean".
-   Search for a flight.
+   Click Flights.
-   Stop recording.
+   In "Find Flights", click "Sign Off", then Stop recording.

 What follows is a hands-on tutorial to show you the most important edits to make to LoadRunner scripts.